rlaffers/eslint-plugin-xstate/docs/rules/no-async-guard.md

   },
 })

-// ✅ all guards in machine options are synchronous createMachine(
+// ✅ all guards in machine options are synchronous (XState v5) createMachine(
   {
     on: {
       EVENT: {
-        cond: 'myGuard',
+        guard: 'myGuard',
         target: 'active',
       },
     },